 Layer longer-term goals on top of your daily minimum:

-- Weekly: Total hours, category distribution ("At least 3 hours on technique")
+- Weekly targets: Total hours plus category distribution (e.g., "at least 3 hours on technique")

-Review weekly to catch imbalances before they become problems.
+Review these targets weekly to catch imbalances before they become ingrained problems.

 Goal-setting for specific pieces